 Tips to fuel up après skiing

 If your tadpoles are feeling “hangry” after a long day of skiing, you can take advantage of discounted appetizers during après-ski happy hour to tide them over until dinner or even get in an early meal.
 Having a belly full of warm food goes a long way in turning frowns upside-down.
 Parents can enjoy some adult beverages while the tadpoles sip hot chocolate.
 Can anyone stay cranky with a warm cup of cocoa in front of them?
-If you choose a resort with a village at the base of the mountain (for example, Squaw Valley, Northstar, Heavenly or Beaver Creek) you will have many restaurants to choose from as soon as you step off the mountain.
+If you choose a resort with a village at the base of the mountain (for example, Palisades Tahoe, Northstar, Heavenly or Beaver Creek) you will have many restaurants to choose from as soon as you step off the mountain.
 Fuel up, get some rest and then hop on to the next adventure.

 Whenever we warm up near a fire, the tadpoles are jumping to make some s’mores.
 We can’t blame them.
 You can find fire pits in ski villages and at some lodges or hotels.
 Sometimes you can conveniently purchase s’more kits on-site for après-ski with kids.
 If we know there will be fire pits aplenty, we stock up on s’more supplies at a local grocery store to get more for our money.